Barbzzzy/barbzzzy/blog.md

 3. Establish a presence on Mastodon
 4. Share regular updates and insights
 5. Engage with the Mastodon community and learn from others

+<h1>Purpose of blog</h1>
+<p>In this blog post, I will be exploring the use of artificial intelligence (AI) for generating content about my personal projects.
+By harnessing the power of AI, I aim to create engaging and informative posts that provide insights into my latest work.</p>

+<p>The AI assistant, Leo, will be responsible for generating the content.
+Leo is an AI model developed by Brave and integrated into the Brave browser, powered by Mixtral 8x7B.
+Leo has been designed to adapt to user needs, prioritize relevant information, and provide concise responses.
+This makes it an ideal tool for generating blog posts about my projects.</p>

+<p>Leo follows a set of guidelines to ensure accuracy and helpfulness.
+These guidelines include adapting the tone to user needs, keeping responses concise, and prioritizing relevant information.
+Leo is also designed to admit when it doesn't know something, rather than providing false information.</p>

+<p>In this series of blog posts, Leo will be discussing a variety of topics related to my projects.
+These may include technical details, design decisions, and user feedback.
+By using Leo to generate the content, I hope to provide a unique perspective on my work, while also showcasing the capabilities of AI-generated content.</p>

+<p>In summary, this blog post serves as an introduction to a series of AI-generated posts about my projects.
+By using Leo to generate the content, I hope to provide a unique and engaging perspective on my work, while also demonstrating the power of AI-generated content.</p>